aaneto/name-anagram/README.md

 # Name Anagram

-This script should generate an anagram based on your name input (recommended name and surname).
-This is not working yet.
+The script generates a two word anagram based on input data, ignoring spaces and new lines.

+Recomended: Name + Last Name and you should be good.